Healthdirect Free Australian health advice you can count on.

 • whether you want to become pregnant

 Surgical treatment aims to remove as much of the endometriosis as possible.
-There are several options, including laparoscopic surgery where a small cut is made in the abdomen to allow examination and removal of the endometrial tissue.
-Surgery may also be combined with medicines.
-In very severe cases, a hysterectomy to remove the whole womb might be suggested.
+There are several options, including laparoscopic surgery.
+This involves having a small cut in the abdomen to allow doctors to remove the endometrial tissue.
+Surgery may also be combined with medicines to increase the benefits and help keep your symptoms controlled.
+In very severe cases, your doctors might recommend a hysterectomy to remove your uterus, but this does not always cure pain symptoms.

 If you are living with endometriosis, make sure you get plenty of sleep, exercise regularly and reduce stress as much as possible.